 Frustrated that you aren’t making the progress that you should within your finances?
 Create an unshakable money mindset with the Money Mindset Mastery Checklist

-How Often Do You Need To Be Working With Your Money? – Ep.84
+How Often Do You Need to Be Involved with Your Money?

 How often do you need to be involved with your money?